UniMath/agda-unimath/src/elementary-number-theory/divisibility-natural-numbers.lagda.md

 The divisibility relation is
-[logically equivalent](foundation.logical-equivalences.md), though not [equivalent](foundation-core.equivalences.md), to the
+[logically equivalent](foundation.logical-equivalences.md), though not [equivalent](foundation-core.equivalences.md), to the [bounded divisibility relation](elementary-number-theory.bounded-divisibility-natural-numbers.md), which is defined by
-{{#concept "bounded divisibility" Disambiguation="natural numbers" Agda=bounded-div-ℕ}}
-relation, which is defined by

 ```text
   bounded-div-ℕ m n := Σ (k : ℕ), (k ≤ n) × (k *ℕ m ＝ n).